Ankin8894/tiny-step/README.md

 - Open the generated link on your phone.
 - Add it to your home screen for an app-like experience.

-## 🔮 Possible Future Improvements
-- Text input instead of only buttons
-- More dynamic chatbot responses
-- Animations for messages
-- Dark mode
-- Local storage to save conversation history

 ## 👩‍💻 Author

 Created by Areeba Kazi